-- completion of English U101 and U102 and Speech U201 or their equivalents, with grades of C or better; - successful completion of the prerequisites for Math U121; - successful completion of EDFO U200: Teacher Education Colloquium; - grade of C or better in support courses completed; - overall GPA of at least 2.6 on at least 45 hours earned; - the achievement of passing scores on the PRAXIS CORE or received a South Carolina State Board of Education approved score on the SAT or ACT examination; - Standards for Professional Conduct & Dispositions form signed - two satisfactory recommendations with one coming from the general faculty and one from the School of Education faculty; and - · personal affirmation of non-criminal background
+- completion of English U101 and U102 and Speech U201 and Speech U201R or their equivalent with grades C or better; - successful completion of the prerequisites for Math U121; - successful completion of EDFO U200: Teacher Education Colloquium; - grade of C or better in support courses completed; - overall GPA of at least 2.75 on at least 60 hours earned; - the achievement of passing scores on the PRAXIS CORE or received a South Carolina State Board of Education approved score on the SAT or ACT examination; - Standards for Professional Conduct & Dispositions form signed - two satisfactory recommendations with one coming from the general faculty and one from the School of Education faculty; and - personal affirmation of non-criminal background

-Action is taken on a student's application for admission to the professional program as soon as the academic records are available.
+Action is taken on a student's application for admission to the professional program as soon as completed application is submitted and the academic records are verified.
 Students who are accepted enter the professional program.
 Students whose applications are denied are advised of their alternatives.